dinomite505/learning_docker/dockerfile-build-nodejs/README.md

 ## Dockerfile

 These are the layers we are building the image on.
-You can find detailed explanation for each command in the [_Dockerfile_](Dockerfile)
+You can find detailed explanation for each command in your [_Dockerfile_](Dockerfile)

 ```
 FROM node:21-alpine3.17